froststars/aws-cfn-templates/README.md

 ## Note

-To build troposphere templates you need to install `cfnutil` utilties first.
+To build troposphere templates you need to install `cfnutil` first.
+Go into `cfnutil` directory and type:

+    pip3 install -e .